divineniiquaye/flight-routing/README.md

 #### .htaccess example

-Below is an example of an working `.htaccess` file used by simple-php-router.
+Below is an example of an working `.htaccess` file used by flight-routing.

 Simply create a new `.htaccess` file in your projects `public` directory and paste the contents below in your newly created file.
 This will redirect all requests to your `index.php` file (see Configuration section below).